-Lord Richard Attenborough together with his little friends in Cape Town - Photo: SOS Archives
+Lord Richard Attenborough with SOS Children in Cape Town

 Who has not heard of "Gandhi" or "Cry Freedom", films for the big screen conveying a great humanitarian message?
 Or "Jurassic Park", a film classic for dinosaur enthusiasts big and small?